 Hi.
 I’m Michelle.
-I am a clinical nutritionist specializing in women’s and family health.
+I am a functional nutritionist specializing in women’s and family health.

 I have a Bachelor of Arts in English from Boston College and hold a Masters In Science of Human Nutrition from University of Bridgeport.
 I am a Certified Holistic Health Coach with the Institute of Integrative Nutrition, and an RYT200 Certified Yoga Teacher.

 I have 15+ years experience guiding people in functional movement and relaxation techniques and 6+ years experience coaching people to meet their health potential.
 Many of my clients are cancer patients and thrivers, as well as women making transitions, managing a stressful lifestyle or addressing specific chronic health issues.

 So, a little bit about me and why I am so passionate about enhancing your life by guiding you to better health, awareness, healing and happiness using tools that are accessible to you both externally and within your own body.